-The Residential College Seminar program, instituted in 1968, is devoted to the development within the residential colleges of innovative courses that fall outside departmental structures.
-Courses arise through the joint initiative of students and members of the faculty who are fellows of the residential colleges.
+The Residential College Seminar program, instituted in 1968, is devoted to the development of innovative courses that fall outside traditional departmental structures.
 The instructors for the seminar program are drawn from the University community and from the region, including individuals outside academic life such as writers, artists, participants in government and the public sector, and experts from the arts and the media.
-The college seminar program encourages innovation and experimentation, but all courses in the program must satisfy standard requirements for academic credit in Yale College and must be approved by the relevant faculty committees that oversee the curriculum.
+The college seminar program encourages innovative courses, and student committees in the residential colleges play a significant role in selecting seminars, but all courses in the program must satisfy standard requirements for academic credit in Yale College and must be approved by the relevant faculty committees that oversee the curriculum.

 Each residential college sponsors at least one seminar each term.
 Additional seminars are occasionally sponsored directly by the program and are equally open to students from all residential colleges.
 Descriptions of the seminars are found on the program’s Web site.